blainehindman/My-Projects/Coding Projects/Data Privacy & Protection/README.md

 ## Overview

-This project is organized into two main folders, **Asymmetric Encryption** and **Symmetric Encryption**, each serving distinct purposes and employing industry-standard encryption methods.
+This project implements **Data Privacy & Protection** by Encryption.
+It is organized into two main folders, **Asymmetric Encryption** and **Symmetric Encryption**, each serving distinct purposes and employing industry-standard encryption methods.
 Additionally, it incorporates a mock KeyVault for secure key storage and a mock database containing sensitive personally identifiable information (PII).

 ---